-- are in quarantine or self-isolation in accordance with an order of the provincial health officer, an order made under the Quarantine Act (Canada), or guidelines from the BC Centre for Disease Control or the Public Health Agency of Canada;
+- are in isolation or quarantine and are acting in accordance with an order of the provincial health officer, an order made under the Quarantine Act (Canada), guidelines from the BC Centre for Disease Control, or guidelines from the Public Health Agency of Canada

-- have been directed by their employer not to work due to concern about their exposure to others;
+- been directed by the employer not to work due to concern about exposure to others

-- need to provide care to their minor child or a dependent adult for a reason related to COVID-19, including a school, daycare or similar facility closure; or
+- need to provide care to an eligible person for a reason related to COVID-19, including a school, daycare, or similar facility closure

 This leave is retroactive to January 27, 2020, when the first presumptive COVID-19 case was confirmed in B.C.
 This means that for any employee that was were terminated on or after January 27, 2020, for one of the reasons set out above, their employer is required to offer them “re-employment in the same or a comparable position,” and their previous absence from work will be deemed to be a leave under the amendments to the ESA.